Arseniks/ToDo/todo/frontend/react-intro/README.md

 The main one is `index.js`.
 You will find necessary "html" in render method of a class.

+You have to specify your backend host and port in config.json in react-intro/src

 # React-intro README

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).